There are times when fitness professionals' “advice” does more harm than good.

 However, female trainers may do the same.
-Heck, I have even written articles on how to push harder and never give up!
-But that advice is not applicable for everyone, and especially for those who are already burned out.
-Your trainer may be really strong and never experienced overtraining herself, so it’s easy to tell to just workout harder.
+I have even myself written articles on how to push harder and never give up!
+But that advice is not true for everyone, and definitely not for those who are already burned out.
+Your trainer may be really strong and never experienced overtraining herself, so it's easy to tell to just workout harder.
 But this is NOT often the right thing to do.

 One more reason… Some trainers just don't want to lose their money.
 Because if they tell their clients that it's okay to rest two months, they lose their client, of course.
 Putting your pay check before other people's health is irresponsible, but unfortunately it happens.

-If you’re a fitness professional, be careful with the advice you give your clients.
-Understand that women work way differently than men, and are often much more sensitive than you may think.
-Ask questions, and if it comes out that they are already constantly stressed or burned out, the last advice you should give them is to workout harder.
+If you're a fitness professional, be careful with the advice you give your clients.
+Understand that women's bodies work way differently than mens, and are often much more sensitive than you may think.
+Ask questions, and if it comes out that they are already constantly stressed or burned out, the last advice you should give them is to work out harder.
 That causes only more problems.